Biking Williamsburg & Surrounding Areas

 The Colonial Parkway is Virginia at its most beautiful, stretching from the York River to the James River and Bike the Burg is smack in the middle.

 The parkway is a three lane, aggregate roadway allowing plenty of space for cars and bikes alike.
 From Bike the Burg, Yorktown is 17 miles to the right, and Jamestown is 19 miles to the left.
 Once in Jamestown, there’s another great ride – the Jamestown Island Loop ride.
-And if you just want to start in Jamestown and explore all there is to do there, including the Island Loop Ride, Bike the Burg will deliver bikes to you for free.
+And if you just want to start in Jamestown and explore all there is to do there, including the Island Loop Ride, Bike the Burg can, in most cases deliver bikes to you.

 Capital Landing Trail **Accessible from Bike the Burg